Edie Britt: Season 4

 In the first episode of season 4, it transpires that Edie's suicide attempt was merely a bid for Carlos' attention.
 Carlos feels responsible and agrees to resume their relationship, leading Edie to discover his secret offshore bank account containing $10 million.
 She uses this knowledge to blackmail him, asking him to marry her, unaware that Carlos is having an affair with Gabrielle.
 Edie goes on to announce their engagement party, but discovers Carlos' betrayal when she, Carlos, and Gabrielle's new husband, Victor Lang (John Slattery), all suffer from crabs.
 Edie hires a private detective to spy on Carlos and gets pictures of him and Gabrielle sharing a passionate kiss, before telling the IRS about his offshore account.
 She discovers that Carlos has emptied and closed his offshore account so she turns the pictures over to Victor, knowing he will get revenge.
 When Victor subsequently goes missing after Gabrielle and Carlos knock him over the side of his yacht, Edie, still feeling vindictive, tells the police that Gaby may be responsible for Victor's disappearance.
-A tornado is about to hit Wisteria Lane and Carlos and Edie plan to disappear.
-Gabrielle is given a folder, giving her access to Carlos' offshore bank account.
+A tornado is about to hit Wisteria Lane and Carlos and Gaby plan to disappear.
+Edie is given a folder, giving her access to Carlos' offshore bank account.
 Edie and Gabrielle fight over it but lose the papers in the tornado.
 They are forced to take shelter together in Edie's crawl space and are able to put aside their differences for a while.
 Carlos is blinded in the tornado.

 Edie finds out Carlos gave her fake jewelry when they were together and gets back at him by staying with him.
 Edie learns that Carlos' blindness is permanent, when she thought it was only temporary.
 Later Edie tells Gabrielle that the way she is treating Carlos is sick and that there are other women out there who would treat Carlos better.
 When Bree and Orson Hodge (Kyle MacLachlan) are having troubles, Edie lets Orson stay with her.
 Edie later shares a brief drunken kiss with Orson which is seen by Bree, who is looking for Toby the cat.
 Bree confronts Edie about the kiss.
 When Edie says it meant nothing, Bree slaps her and a full-scale war erupts between them.
 Bree sabotages Edie's business by hounding off potential house buyers.
 Edie visits Orson, who is now living at a hotel, to complain about Bree.
 When she enters the room, she discovers a piece of paper revealing that Bree's baby is really Austin and Danielle's.
 Edie threatens to tell everyone about it unless Bree does exactly what she wants.
 In turn, Bree tells her friends about her faked pregnancy and about Edie's threats.
 The housewives confront Edie, and tell her that from now on they won't be friends with her anymore and will ignore her whenever she talks to them.
 Afterward, Edie calls Travers, and tells him she's going to be spending a lot more time with him from now on.